FORWARD ART PRIZE APPLICATION FAQS

 To be eligible for the Prize, applicant must comply with all of the following:

-• As an individual artist OR artists' collaborative you must not have received arts funding such as grants, prizes, or awards of $10,000 or more from any single entity in 2021, 2022, or 2023.
+As an individual artist OR artists' collaborative you must not have received arts funding such as grants, prizes, or awards of $10,000 or more from any single entity in 2022, 2023, or through June 2024.

 What do you mean by creativity and artistic excellence?